jakushin/people_counter/airplay_project_plan.md

   ```

 ### Authentication

 - **Authentication is not required** for this project.
 - Both API and web UI are designed to be accessible without any login or authorization.

 ---

 ## 🎨 UI/UX Design

 ### Live Stream Page
 - Video player showing the AirPlay stream.
 - Record toggle button:
   - Label: "Start Recording" → "Stop Recording".
   - Recording indicator (red dot) when active.
 - Link to **Gallery** page.

 ### Gallery Page
 - List of recorded files:
   - Filename, duration, size.
   - Play button to watch inline.
   - Download button.

-*(Low-fidelity mockups to be added in `/ui-mockups/` directory.)*

 ---

 ## 🛡️ Error Handling & Edge Cases

 - If FFmpeg fails to start:
   - API returns 500 error with message "FFmpeg process failed."
   - Log the exact command and error output.